-Also the Kenya High Commission in London is the process agent and the Court of International Arbitration in London will resolve bond investor disputes.
+Also, the Kenya High Commission in London is the processing agent and the Court of International Arbitration in London will resolve bond investor disputes.

 Denominations: The bond is issued in denominations of $200,000 (~Kshs 18 million)